Nokku-Organization/Sentinel-Terraform-Enterprise/README.md

-## How to test sentinel-policies locally:
+## HOW TO TEST SENTINEL-POLICIES LOCALLY:
   ### Installing Sentinel CLI
   we'll use Sentinel CLI to learn how to write and test policies for Terraform Cloud(Terraform Enterprise).
 Download it [here](https://docs.hashicorp.com/sentinel/downloads/).